getsolus/solus-site.github.io/content/blog/solus-3-released.md

 ### General Fixes and Improvements

-#### Caya
+#### Caja

-Caya has been patched to [support whitelisting and trusting symlinked vendor-provided .desktop files](https://dev.solus-project.com/R482:f667c0a3d29851855f8b0a232a1eb0e3958883e1).
+Caja has been patched to [support whitelisting and trusting symlinked vendor-provided .desktop files](https://dev.solus-project.com/R482:f667c0a3d29851855f8b0a232a1eb0e3958883e1).
 This enables us to provide default desktop icons for items such as the Installer.

 ## Lastly